quintel/merit/README.md

 ### For each LoadCurvePoint and Participant

-* load fraction
+* load_fraction

-#### Load fraction
+#### load_fraction

 Return the full_load_hours of a participating electricity generating technology in **hours**.
 The number of full load hours is calculated by summing up the load_fraction for each data point.
 Each data point represents 1 hour (so 8760 data points per year).
 The load_fraction is the fraction of capacity of a participant that is used for matching the electricity demand in the merit order, so:

     load_fraction = capacity used / maximum capacity

-For the participants that are cheaper than the price setting participant, the load fraction is equal to 1.
-For the price setting participant this load fraction is generally lower than 1, since only a fraction of its maximum capacity is needed to meet the demand.
+For the participants that are cheaper than the price setting participant, the load_fraction is equal to 1.
+For the price setting participant this load_fraction is generally lower than 1, since only a fraction of its maximum capacity is needed to meet the demand.
 For the participants that are more expensive than the price setting participant, the load_fraction is equal to 0.

 ### For each LoadCurvePoint

 * price
-* total_load
+* demand

 #### Price

 The price is equal to the `marginal_costs` of the participant that is highest up the merit order + 1.

-#### Total Load

-Same as total demand.
+This is the price of electricity at that point in time.

 ### For each Participant

-* full load hours (sum of load_fractions)
+* full_load_hours (sum of load_fractions)
 * profitability
 * profit
 * total income
 * total costs
-* total variable costs (susm
+* total variable cost
 * (all the input which is known, such as fixed_costs, key, etc.)

 ```Ruby